 We’re here 24/7 to listen and help.

-What outpatient mental health care covers, when it is the right level, when residential treatment is needed instead, and how to find a licensed outpatient provider in California.
+What outpatient mental health care covers, when it is the right level, when residential treatment is needed instead, and how to find a licensed outpatient provider.

 Outpatient mental health care covers a continuum of office-based or community-based services in which an adult attends scheduled sessions and returns home between visits.
 The American Psychological Association recognizes outpatient psychotherapy as the most common form of mental health treatment in the United States, ranging from weekly individual therapy through more intensive structured programs.